chaosmail/chaosmail.github.com/about.md

 * Author of the book [Learning Responsive Data Visualization](https://www.amazon.com/Learning-Responsive-Visualization-Christoph-Korner/dp/178588378X/) published by Packt Publishing in early 2016

-* Organizer of the [ViennaKaggle](http://viennakaggle.github.io/) Meetup, active Speaker at many other Meetups in Vienna (ViennaJS, AngularJS, Computer Vision, Spark, Deep Learning, Hadoop User Group, etc.)
+* Organizer of the [ViennaKaggle](http://viennakaggle.github.io/) Meetup in collaboration with [Ben Freundorfer](https://twitter.com/benfreu) and active Speaker at many other Meetups in Vienna (ViennaJS, AngularJS, Computer Vision, Spark, Deep Learning, Hadoop User Group, etc.)

 * Author of [CaffeJS](https://github.com/chaosmail/caffejs), a JavaScript library to run pre-trained Caffe models in the browser built with Typescript on top of ConvNetJS

-* Collaborator of [n3-charts](https://github.com/n3-charts/line-chart), a responsive and interactive chart library built with Typescript and AngularJS on top of D3.js
+* Collaborator of [n3-charts](https://github.com/n3-charts/line-chart), a responsive and interactive chart library built with Typescript and AngularJS on top of D3.js in collaboration with [Sébastien Fragnaud](https://github.com/lorem--ipsum)

 ## Get in touch